 They told us she wouldn’t live past her second birthday.
 Progressive, they said.
 Terminal.
 We were warned it would get worse until there would be no more “worse” left.

 Sixteen surgeries before her second birthday.
 Fourteen emergencies.
 The kind of life that doesn’t leave space for normalcy.
-She didn’t crawl.
-She didn’t laugh.
-She barely moved.
-She was slipping away, and we were desperate.
+She didn’t crawl, she didn’t laugh, she barely moved, she was slipping away, and we were desperate.

 Praying for a Way Out